Cryoport (NASDAQ:CYRX) Shares Down 6.6% After Insider Selling

-Specifically, Director Daniel M. Hancock sold 10,000 shares of Cryoport stock in a transaction dated Monday, June 7th.
+Specifically, Director Daniel M. Hancock sold 10,000 shares of the stock in a transaction on Monday, June 7th.
 The shares were sold at an average price of $60.02, for a total transaction of $600,200.00.
 Following the completion of the sale, the director now directly owns 14,627 shares in the company, valued at $877,912.54.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, Director Edward J. Zecchini sold 5,417 shares of Cryoport stock in a transaction dated Thursday, April 8th.
-The shares were sold at an average price of $52.09, for a total transaction of $282,171.53.
-Following the sale, the director now owns 5,417 shares of the company’s stock, valued at $282,171.53.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+Also, Director Edward J. Zecchini sold 5,417 shares of the stock in a transaction on Thursday, May 13th.
+The stock was sold at an average price of $51.50, for a total transaction of $278,975.50.
+Following the sale, the director now owns 40,440 shares of the company’s stock, valued at $2,082,660.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 20,834 shares of company stock valued at $1,161,347.
-10.90% of the stock is owned by company insiders.
+Insiders have sold 20,834 shares of company stock valued at $1,161,347 in the last ninety days.
+Insiders own 10.90% of the company’s stock.

-CYRX has been the subject of a number of recent analyst reports.
-UBS Group initiated coverage on shares of Cryoport in a research report on Monday, March 15th.
-They set a “buy” rating and a $84.00 price target for the company.
-SVB Leerink lifted their price objective on shares of Cryoport from $50.00 to $75.00 and gave the company an “outperform” rating in a report on Tuesday, March 2nd.
-Needham & Company LLC lifted their price objective on shares of Cryoport from $73.00 to $77.00 and gave the company a “buy” rating in a report on Wednesday, May 5th.
-Finally, Zacks Investment Research upgraded shares of Cryoport from a “sell” rating to a “hold” rating in a report on Friday, May 7th.
-One analyst has rated the stock with a hold rating and seven have issued a buy rating to the company.
-Cryoport currently has an average rating of “Buy” and a consensus price target of $72.57.
+CYRX has been the subject of a number of research reports.
+SVB Leerink raised their price target on shares of Cryoport from $50.00 to $75.00 and gave the stock an “outperform” rating in a report on Tuesday, March 2nd.
+Zacks Investment Research upgraded shares of Cryoport from a “sell” rating to a “hold” rating in a report on Friday, May 7th.
+UBS Group initiated coverage on shares of Cryoport in a report on Monday, March 15th.
+They set a “buy” rating and a $84.00 price objective for the company.
+Finally, Needham & Company LLC lifted their price objective on shares of Cryoport from $73.00 to $77.00 and gave the company a “buy” rating in a report on Wednesday, May 5th.
+One investment analyst has rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+The stock has a consensus rating of “Buy” and an average target price of $72.57.

-Cryoport (NASDAQ:CYRX) last issued its quarterly earnings results on Tuesday, May 4th.
-The consumer goods maker reported ($0.13) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.21) by $0.08.
+Cryoport (NASDAQ:CYRX) last announced its quarterly earnings data on Tuesday, May 4th.
+The consumer goods maker reported ($0.13) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.21) by $0.08.
+The firm had revenue of $53.30 million during the quarter, compared to analyst estimates of $46.78 million.
 Cryoport had a negative net margin of 26.41% and a positive return on equity of 3.17%.
-The company had revenue of $53.30 million during the quarter, compared to the consensus estimate of $46.78 million.
-During the same quarter in the previous year, the firm earned ($0.11) earnings per share.
-The firm’s quarterly revenue was up 443.9% on a year-over-year basis.
-On average, research analysts predict that Cryoport, Inc. will post -0.49 EPS for the current fiscal year.
+The business’s quarterly revenue was up 443.9% on a year-over-year basis.
+During the same period in the previous year, the business posted ($0.11) EPS.
+On average, sell-side analysts anticipate that Cryoport, Inc. will post -0.49 EPS for the current year.

-A number of institutional investors have recently modified their holdings of CYRX.
-Blackstone Group Inc. lifted its stake in Cryoport by 194.3% in the first quarter.
-Blackstone Group Inc. now owns 1,988,396 shares of the consumer goods maker’s stock worth $103,416,000 after acquiring an additional 1,312,860 shares during the last quarter.
-Granite Investment Partners LLC lifted its position in shares of Cryoport by 141.0% during the 1st quarter.
-Granite Investment Partners LLC now owns 1,127,374 shares of the consumer goods maker’s stock worth $58,635,000 after buying an additional 659,542 shares during the last quarter.
-BlackRock Inc. lifted its position in shares of Cryoport by 17.0% during the 1st quarter.
-BlackRock Inc. now owns 3,400,620 shares of the consumer goods maker’s stock worth $176,867,000 after buying an additional 493,306 shares during the last quarter.
-Bamco Inc. NY lifted its position in shares of Cryoport by 135.1% during the 4th quarter.
-Bamco Inc. NY now owns 524,691 shares of the consumer goods maker’s stock worth $23,023,000 after buying an additional 301,500 shares during the last quarter.
-Finally, Alyeska Investment Group L.P. purchased a new stake in shares of Cryoport during the 1st quarter worth approximately $14,584,000.
-Institutional investors own 89.10% of the company’s stock.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Fred Alger Management LLC raised its holdings in Cryoport by 0.3% during the 1st quarter.
+Fred Alger Management LLC now owns 6,005,937 shares of the consumer goods maker’s stock valued at $312,369,000 after buying an additional 20,188 shares during the last quarter.
+BlackRock Inc. raised its holdings in Cryoport by 17.0% in the 1st quarter.
+BlackRock Inc. now owns 3,400,620 shares of the consumer goods maker’s stock worth $176,867,000 after purchasing an additional 493,306 shares in the last quarter.
+Blackstone Group Inc. raised its holdings in Cryoport by 194.3% in the 1st quarter.
+Blackstone Group Inc. now owns 1,988,396 shares of the consumer goods maker’s stock worth $103,416,000 after purchasing an additional 1,312,860 shares in the last quarter.
+Granite Investment Partners LLC raised its holdings in Cryoport by 141.0% in the 1st quarter.
+Granite Investment Partners LLC now owns 1,127,374 shares of the consumer goods maker’s stock worth $58,635,000 after purchasing an additional 659,542 shares in the last quarter.
+Finally, Clearbridge Investments LLC raised its holdings in Cryoport by 11.1% in the 4th quarter.
+Clearbridge Investments LLC now owns 980,057 shares of the consumer goods maker’s stock worth $43,005,000 after purchasing an additional 98,135 shares in the last quarter.
+Hedge funds and other institutional investors own 89.10% of the company’s stock.

 Cryoport Company Profile (NASDAQ:CYRX)